With GRAX Auto Backup, you have a simple interface to backing up your entire Salesforce org.

 - "Error": An error has been encountered by the app while backing up data

-The dashboard also contains a list of objects being backed up.
+The dashboard also contains a list of files and objects being backed up along with record count and version count.
 Objects can have the following statuses:

 waiting: object is caught up and waiting for new data